1.c) Stars, expansion of the Universe and dark energy

 There are various types of stars, with particular characteristics like size and mass.

-When the death of a star is imminent, a sudden explosion of the star or supernova may occur.
+When the death of a star is imminent, a sudden explosion or supernova may occur.

-As we said earlier, stars emit light, and this makes the star losing mass when heavier elements create, such as occurs in Hydrogen fusion.
-Another classification criterion for stars is whether they contain heavy elements; this also gives us an idea of their age.
+As we said earlier, stars emit light, and this makes them lose mass when heavier elements create, such as occurs in Hydrogen fusion.
+Another classification criterion for stars is whether they contain heavy atoms; this also gives us an idea of their age.

 Another possibility is if the neutron star were captivating mass and became a black hole.